svn2github/wordpress-vip-plugins/view-all-posts-pages/readme.txt

 * Update code to conform to WordPress Coding Standards.

 = 0.3 =
-* Simplyify rewrite rule creation, resolving 404 errors in most cases.
+* Simplify rewrite rule creation, resolving 404 errors in most cases.

 = 0.2 =
 * Change how wp_link_pages arguments are filtered to better support as-needed filtering.

 = 0.1 =
-* Intial release
+* Initial release

 == Upgrade Notice ==

+= 0.5 =
+Infinite loops may result from previous method used to display entire post's content for the View All display.
+This update eliminates that possibility by using the the_post action rather than the the_content filter.
+Props to the WordPress.com VIP Support team (batmoo) and stevenkword.

 = 0.4.1 =
 Eliminates use of plugins_loaded action since plugin has no dependencies on other plugins.
 All code previously located in the associated method has been moved to the class's constructor. props danielbachhuber.